-FELLING LARGE TREES (6 inches in diameter or larger)
+FELLING LARGE TREES

+(6 inches in diameter or larger) The notch method is used to fell large trees.

+The notch method is used to fell large trees.
 A notch is cut on the side of the tree in the desired direction of fall.
 After a felling cut is made on the opposite side of tree, the tree will tend to fall into the notch.